CDHUppsala/word-rain/README.md

 ## Word rain

-Code for generating word rains (= an update of the word cloud)
+Code for generating word rains (= a version of the word cloud visualisation of texts)

 ### Installations
 For a conda environment, the following is needed